caregiving / Death doula support

 • Support with mortuary or funeral arrangements

-• Education and support with body care for home viewings or funerals
+• Education and support for body care, home viewings or ceremony

 • Coordination and next-step guidance